dward2/BME547/syllabus.md

 Please see the "Attendance / Participation" section below for more information.

 ### Official Course Communication
 Canvas will be used for official course communication.
-For some, this may be the first semester using Canvas.
 Close attention to Canvas will be required.
-Ensure that you have Notifications turned on to the "Notify immediately" or "Daily summary" for the following categories:
+Ensure that you have Notifications turned on to the " Notify immediately" or "Daily summary" for the following categories:
 * Due Date
 * Announcement
 * Grading